Analysis | Trump opposed Obama’s 2012 reelection based on metrics where he now fares even worse

 This tweet captures a lot of what was happening at that moment, including how Romney — and Trump — were going after the incumbent president.
 The federal deficit and the increasing debt were constant targets of Trump’s, powering tweet after tweet meant to convince his followers to vote the Democrat out of office.
 He tweeted about slow job growth, about record deficits and about the expanding trade deficit, particularly with China.
-Trump was new to politics but he’d chosen an angle which ran in parallel to Romney’s: economy-focused deficit hawk.
+Trump was new to politics but he’d chosen an angle that ran in parallel to Romney’s: economy-focused deficit hawk.

 By that standard, it seems likely that the 2012 iteration of Donald Trump would similarly oppose the reelection in 2020 of President Donald Trump.